m-aparna/Green-Buddy/README.md

 1. Lack of proper plant information: Many gardeners don't have proper information about the plants.
 Lack of proper information about the plant results in poor planting strategies and outcomes.

-2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners, especially new gardeners, often struggle to take proper care for different types of plants.
-Care for plants often requires proper knowledge on areas like pruning, watering, and sunlight requirements.This results in unhealthy plants and a bad gardening experience.
+2. Inadequate Plant Care: Due to lack of information and knowledge about plant care, gardeners, especially new gardeners, often struggle to take proper care for their plants.
+Care for plants often requires proper knowledge on areas like pruning, watering, and sunlight requirements.
+This results in unhealthy plants and a bad gardening experience.

 3. Adaptation to weather: Gardeners often struggle to adapt their care schedule according to the rapidly changing weather conditions.
-Without proper information of weather conditions, gardeners face poor planting experience which also damages their plants and affect the schedules of gardeners.
+Without proper information of weather conditions, gardeners face poor planting experience which also damages their plants and affect their confidence.

 4. Limited Access to Quality Garden Shops: For gardeners, it is important to get good quality gardening supplies and advice when choosing local shops that satisfy their expectations.
 Finding a quality shop with good rating along with other important details is challenging for gardeners.
 Not all garden shops offer a range of products or have knowledgeable staff, making it difficult for gardeners to find what they need.